paraslov/hexlet-git/README.md

-Hello, Brothers!
-My Hexlet studying is here :)
+Hello, Hexlet!
+How are you?